AmeeraRayan/Direct_to_Your_Door/README.md

 10. **Submenu:**

 - Contains a MenuItem for:
-  - Displaying all short deliveries within a JTable.
+  -Displaying all short deliveries within a JTable.
-  - Displaying details of all subscribers who ordered short delivery within a TextArea.
+  -Displaying details of all subscribers who ordered short delivery within a TextArea.
-  - Listing all cities to which a short shipment was sent in the last 30 days.
+  -Listing all cities to which a short shipment was sent in the last 30 days.

 11. **Finish**
     -finish and exit the system, the system will print an appropriate message.
-    - Exiting an administrator returns him to the main screen, so that if a new administrator enters, the details entered by the previous administrator are saved
+    -Exiting an administrator returns him to the main screen, so that if a new administrator enters, the details entered by the previous administrator are saved

 ### Vice Administration